jeffoconnorau/AGMPowerCLI/README.md

  # Working with Common Functions in AGMPowerCLI versus Composite Functions in AGMPowerLib

  The goal of AGMPowerCLI is to expose all the REST API end points that are available on an AGM so you can automate functions using PowerShell.
-However this requires a knowledge of the END points and particularly for commands that create new things (like mounts), these commands need a body that is made on well formed JSON.
+However this requires a knowledge of the END points and particularly for commands that create new things (like mounts), these commands need a body that is made of well formed JSON.
 For this reason we have started a second module that is dedicated to composite functions.
 A composite function is a function that contains multiple end-points or a function that includes guided wizards.

  ## Common Functions

  There are several functions exported out of the file AGMPowerCLICommonFunctions.ps1 that are intended to be backbone functions for all of the functions that need to interact with AGM.
-While power users may use choose to work with them directly, using them is optional, especially as we add more functions to AGMPowerLib.
+While power users may choose to work with them directly, using them is optional, especially as we add more functions to AGMPowerLib.

 ### Get-AGMAPIData
 This command sends a Get API call to an AGM.
 Normally this function is not called directly, but by another function, such as Get-AGMUser.